Want to learn how to buy Maker? You can buy MKR on Gemini!

 Cryptocurrency projects like Bitcoin and Ethereum tend to attract the majority of the industry’s attention, but there is also a wide array of smaller altcoin offerings that present opportunities to investors.
-One such opportunity is Maker, a decentralized autonomous organization (DAO) that allows users to lock in their Ethereum coins to produce a backed stablecoin called “Dai.”
+One such opportunity is Maker, a decentralized autonomous organization (DAO) that allows users to lock up cryptocurrency to produce a backed stablecoin called “Dai.”

 Purchasing Maker can allow you to invest in a growing network of app developers operating on the Ethereum network.
 If you’re interested in learning how to buy Maker, read on to learn more about placing your first order to buy crypto.

-The 1st step to buying Maker (or any type of cryptocurrency) is usually to open an account with a broker that supports Maker purchases.
+The 1st step to buying Maker is to open an account with a broker that supports Maker purchases.
 Cryptocurrency brokers operate in a very similar manner to stockbrokers.
 First, you’ll create an account through your broker of choice.
 Like opening a brokerage account, you’ll usually need to provide a bit of personal information to your broker before you can access the market.

-Some common information you might need to provide may include:
+Some common information you might need to provide may include you full name, ID, social security number and home address.

 After you open your account and purchase Maker, you’ll see your tokens held in your brokerage account wallet.
 While you can leave your tokens in this wallet, brokerage accounts are much more susceptible to hacks than private wallets.
 We recommend that you purchase or open a private wallet to keep your Maker safe.